redhat-appstudio/managed-gitops/docs/sandboxing-via-appprojects.md

 * Normally, the next step once we receive the GitOpsDeployment event is to process it, which involves creating/modifying a row in the Application table: for example, converting the above into a new Application row, containing a spec_field with the above contents.
 * But, new for this story is this: before we create the Application row, we should also first create an AppProjectRepository row containing these values:
     * **clusterUser:** clusteruser id based on the namespace that the GitOpsDeployment is in
-    * **repositoryCredential:** empty (a “” string), in this case, because the this AppProjectRepository value is being generated based on an Application, and not from a RepositoryCredential
-        * This field is nil (“”) if it was generated from a GitOpsDeployment, and should be a foreign key to a RepositoryCredential if it was generated from a RepositoryCredential.
     * **Normalized repository url:** https://github.com/redhat-appstudio/managed-gitops
         * This value is based on the .spec.repoURL field of the GitOpsDeployment
 * Next, after we continue as usual: we create/modify the Application row like we normally do in this file.